gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 Account takeover is one of the most effective supply chain attacks - compromise a maintainer's credentials and you can publish malicious code under a trusted name.
-The ctx incident (expired domain takeover) and the 2025 phishing campaigns showed that passwords alone aren't enough, even with TOTP-based 2FA (which can be phished through proxy attacks).
+The ctx incident (expired domain takeover) and the 2025 phishing campaigns showed that passwords alone are not enough, even with TOTP-based 2FA (which can be phished through proxy attacks).

-That's why PyPI
+That is why PyPI
 [mandated 2FA for all project maintainers](https://blog.pypi.org/posts/2023-05-25-securing-pypi-with-2fa/) by end of 2023\.
 By 2025, [52% of active users had non-phishable 2FA](https://blog.pypi.org/posts/2025-12-31-pypi-2025-in-review/)
 (hardware keys or passkeys).
-But 2FA only protects the PyPI login flow - it doesn't protect the publishing pipeline.
+But 2FA only protects the PyPI login flow - it does not protect the publishing pipeline.
 Long-lived API tokens stored in CI/CD systems remain a major risk.
-The GhostAction and Shai-Hulud attacks didn't need to phish any maintainer's password - they stole thousands of API tokens directly from GitHub repository secrets.
+The GhostAction and Shai-Hulud attacks did not need to phish any maintainer's password - they stole thousands of API tokens from GitHub repository secrets.

 ### The Old Way (Risky)